zrthxn/RustSHA/README.md

 # RustSHA
-This is a noob implementation of the SHA256 algorithm in Rust.
+This is a noob implementation of SHA256 in Rust.
 Why?
 Because I can.
-And it gives me a chance to feel ***hackerboi.*** (and ofc its a learning experience).
+A chance to feel ***hackerboi.*** (and ofc a learning experience).

 ***Zero Dependencies***